 Everyone has heard myths regarding how they should best take care of their home and appliances.
 One of our favorite myths is that your garbage disposal can handle any amount of food with no issue.

-This is completely false--that system is only built to handle table scraps when flushed with a liberal amount of cold water.
-Typically these rumors are spread over the years by our parents and grandparents, that perpetuate the myths under the pretense that they are correct and helping future generations.
+This is completely false–that system is only built to handle table scraps when flushed with a liberal amount of cold water.
+Typically these rumors are spread over the years by our parents and grandparents, which perpetuate the myths under the pretense that they are correct and helping future generations.

 Oddly enough, the same types of incorrect rumors can spread about your habits in regard to your toilet.
 We’re going to talk about a few things that could be affecting your home’s plumbing.
 Keep reading for more information!

 You probably already know that you shouldn’t flush large amounts of food, paper, or other items in your toilet.
 However, that information doesn’t stop most people from a few other bad habits.

 Here are a few other practices you should be aware of:

 - Flushing once: wanting to save water is admirable, but doing so at the expense of your plumbing isn’t smart.
 When you are dealing with a large quantity of waste and toilet paper, be sure to flush multiple times so that everything can make its way into the sewer line.